 Under the SIP, undergraduate students will be offered an internship position by employers in the WAM sector for a period of 4 to 8 weeks (“the internship period”) during summer of 2020, 2021 and 2022 in their front, middle, back offices or mixed* of these job functions involving WAM-related work.
 This offers an opportunity for students to apprehend the career prospect and nature of the WAM sector.

 The SIP is open to students who are:

 - lawfully employable in the HKSAR; and

-- studying at one of the 22 accredited degree-awarding higher education institutions listed below during the internship period, and will continue his/her undergraduate study after the internship period:-
+- studying a full-time undergraduate programme at one of the 22 accredited degree-awarding higher education institutions listed below during the internship period, and will continue his/her undergraduate study after the internship period:-

 - Caritas Institute of Higher Education;